danheck/metaBMA/README.md

 https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started

+## Getting Started

+The most general functions in `metaBMA` are `meta_bma` and `meta_default`, which fit random- and fixed-effects models, compute the inclusion Bayes factor for the presence of an effect and the averaged posterior distribution of the mean effect d (which accounts for uncertainty regarding study heterogeneity).

+Moreover, `meta_fixed()` and `meta_random()` fit standard meta-analysis models with fixed-effects and random-effects, respectively.
+The model-specific posteriors for the parameter d can be averaged with `bma()` and inclusion Bayes factors be computed with `inclusion()`.

+The function `prior()` facilitates the construction and visual inspection of prior distributions.
+Sensitivity analysis can be performed with the function `meta_sensitivity()`.

+For an overview, see: https://danheck.github.io/metaBMA/

-## Citation
+## References

-If you use metaBMA, please cite the software as follows:
+If you use `metaBMA`, please cite the software as follows:

 Heck, D. W., Gronau, Q. F., & Wagenmakers, E.-J. (2019).
 metaBMA: Bayesian model averaging for random and fixed effects meta-analysis. https://CRAN.R-project.org/package=metaBMA